 You should check the schedule of possible child care centers to ensure you’re happy with the way they’ll be looking after and teaching your child.

 You can’t choose a child care center without visiting it to see what the facilities are like.
+You and your child are always welcome to visit hervey bay child care centres.
 More importantly, you need to see what the carers are like, how they interact with each other and how they behave around the children.